 The NCAA Tournament expanded in 1985, making March Madness what it is today

-Every team in the NCAA Tournament controls their own destiny.
-Regardless of their seeding, they have a shot to win it all, and while talent generally dictates the outcome of the tournament, some seeds have punched above their weight, while others have lived up or down to expectations.
+Every team in the NCAA Tournament controls its own destiny.
+Regardless of their seeding, they have a shot to win it all, and while talent generally dictates the outcome of the Tournament, some seeds have punched above their weight, while others have lived up or down to expectations.
 Here are the best teams ever by seed.

 (Note: You will probably notice that most of the teams in this ranking came after 1985.
 That is because the NCAA Tournament did not expand from 12 to 16 seeds until then.
 Prior to the expansion, many of the top-tier seeds also received first-round byes, which automatically disqualifies them from this list.)

 Finished: Lost to No. 9 Kansas State 50-43 in Second Round

 No. 16-seeded teams were 0-135 against No. 1s until UMBC played Virginia in 2018.
 Not only did the Retrievers from the relatively unknown America East Conference take down a top seed, it was a 20-point victory against the ACC's Cavaliers, the No. 1 overall team in the field, and one that had lost just two games previously.
 There was nothing fluky about this historic victory and it matters little that UMBC lost to Kansas State in the Second Round.

 Finished: Lost to No. 3 Arkansas 72-70 in Sweet 16